Data protection

 bb) Controllership of reuschlaw

-• user interactions (postings, likes, etc.);
+• User interactions (postings, likes, etc.);

-Purposes and legal bases of data processing
+Purposes and legal basis of data processing

 Legitimate interests in data processing

-Transfers to a third country
+Transfer to a third country

 Duration of data storage